prarsena/CS180-Fall2024-LectureNotes/Chapter 6 - Classes.md

 ## TL;DR
 Every Java file is a class.
 We say it's either Executable or an Object class.
-- Executable classes have a `main` method which executes sequentially. (`TestRectangle.java`).
+- Executable classes have a `main` method which executes sequentially. (`TestRectangle`, `TestStudent`).
 These runnable classes.
 Inside of executable classes, you can create as many objects as you want, including custom Objects that you write.
-- Object classes don't have `main` method, not runnable. (`Rectangle`, `TestStudent`)
+- Object classes don't have `main` method, not runnable. (`Rectangle`, `Student`)
 	- Object classes have fields.
 Fields are object descriptors.
 When you create an object, it has those fields.
 You can set those fields by writing **setter** methods or **constructors**.
 Object Fields are private.
 You write a **getter** method to access a field.
 ## IntelliJ Chapter 06 Source Code
 1. Open `Source Code\Chapter 06` as a project in IntelliJ.